 Lassen Volcanic National Park

-Mount Lassen reflecting on Manzanita Lake in Lassen Volcanic National Park We left Tahoe and headed east and spend a night in Nevada (just to say we had!) and then headed north and around to Lassen Volcanic National Park.
+We left Tahoe, headed east, and spend a night in Nevada (just to say we had!) and then headed north and around to Lassen Volcanic National Park.
 This park is actually a very old park, and it was fascinating to learn that it was the Mount Saint Helens of its day!

 When Mount Lassen erupted in 1918, it was the only known eruption in the contiguous U.S. seen by and documented by scientists and the world.
 It was pretty massive and pretty exciting for the nation!
 We didn’t see a whole lot of this park due to closures because of snow, but we did get in a couple great hikes, including one to the top of a cinder cone!
 The views here were stunning.